Week by week guide

 That little brain is also getting some last-minute fine-tuning – the thalamocortical connections are developing about now.
 The thalamus is the part of the brain that regulates consciousness and awareness – an important part of the brain’s development.

-Changes in you and your body at 28 weeks pregnant
+What happens to your body at 28 weeks pregnant?

 Have you felt a tightening in your back or a hardening of your stomach?
 Panic not.
 They might just be Braxton Hicks contractions.
 It means your uterus is practising for the real thing in a few weeks.

-If the contractions get stronger, cause you any pain or don’t stop, it’s worth visiting the hospital, even if it’s just for reassurance.
+If the contractions get stronger, cause you any pain or don’t stop, you should call your midwife or visit the hospital; even if it’s just for reassurance.

 You might occasionally be feeling out of breath these days.
 It’s the extra pressure from your ever-increasing uterus pushing against your diaphragm and restricting its range of movement.
 Think of it as an invisible bear hug and it might not feel so bad.

 Your skin may look a little different.
 Some women get brown patches due to increased melanin in the blood although these usually fade away after a few months.
 They’re triggered by UV, so it’s wise to put on a stronger factor of sun-cream than normal.

 Breast changes are also part of the package.
 You may notice small areola (spot-like glands) that have enlarged.
 These produce fluid to lubricate your nipples in preparation for breastfeeding.